Manage notable event indexes in ITSI

 itsi_rules_engine.properties file, as follows:

-- Add the following setting to the file:
+- Add the following parameter to the file:

-For example, to look back 2 days, add the following setting:
+For example, to look back 2 days, add the following:

 Clear all notable events